garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ Be prepared to hear this phrase a lot in this talk.
 Not to spoil anything but if your teams can gain any superpower it's that they'd do better having a whole lot more conversations.
 The work is NOT typing away frantically on our own; it's working as a team so we can all go collectively faster.

 ---

+# Meetings Are Not Conversations

+^ Let's be clear: conversations are enjoyable, mutual, fun, light.
+Most meetings aren't.

+---